carlosug/rse-training-collection/courses.md

 ---

-## 3. TUDelft - Version control & collaborative development for research software
+## 2. Software Carpentry Workshop with Python

 ### Goal:
+> Help researchers get their work done in less time and with less pain by teaching the basic research computing skills. [(Materials)](https://swcarpentry.github.io/python-novice-inflammation/)

+### Prerequisites:
+No prior knowledge is required

+### Level:
+Essentials (foundational skills)

+### Family root:
+.

+### Duration:
+3 half-days

+### Overview content and lessons:

+1. Intro to Python programming I and II *with Anaconda*:
+    - python fundamentals
+    - analysing and visualising data
+    - storing data and lists object
+    - repeating actions with Loops
+    - analysing data from multiple Files
+    - creating functions
+    - errors and exceptions
+    - defensive programming
+    - debugging
+    - **Command-Line Programs**
+        - command-line arguments, handling multiple files, flags and standard Inputs

+2. Intro the Unix Shell:
+    - navigating files and directories
+    - working with files and directories
+    - pipes and filters
+    - loops
+    - shell scripts
+3. Version Control with Git:
+    - creating repository
+    - tracking changes
+    - exploring history
+    - ignoring Things
+    - remotes in Github
+    - collaborating
+    - conflicts
+    - open science

+---

+## 3. Swiss SIB - First Steps with UNIX in Life Science

+### Goal:
+> Researchers (focus on bio informatics) learn most useful commands of Git, an intro to collaborative workflows and how to use Github.
+[Materials](https://www.sib.swiss/training/course/20240116_FSWU)

+### Prerequisites:
+no background in

+### Family root:
+.

+### Level:
+Essentials (Foundational skills)

+### Duration:
+(-) full days and half

+### Overview content and lessons:
+- What is UNIX and why should biologists use it?
+- UNIX filesystem: navigation and usage
+- Environment, processes & Jobs
+- Working with directories
+- Working with files and file content

+---

+## 4. TUDelft - Version control & collaborative development for research software

+### Goal:
-> Help researchers get familiar with using Git for effectively managing source code and decentralised repository as well as succesfully manage research software, establishing efficient workflows and splitting resposabilities within a project
+> Help researchers get familiar with using Git for effectively managing source code and decentralised repository as well as succesfully manage research software, establishing efficient workflows and splitting resposabilities within a project. [(Materials)](https://github.com/4TUResearchData-Carpentries/workshop_notes/tree/2310-gitcodev-TUD)

 ### Prerequisites:
 Little knowledge on command-line interface with Unix Shell.
 It is required to know how to navigate, create, edit, visualise and append command output to a file via Unix Shell.
 Software carpentry 2 and 3 content is desired.